 - Never put the baby to bed with a bottle filled with formula, milk, juice, sugar water, or fizzy drinks.
 If your baby must have a bottle to go to sleep, fill it with water.

 - Do not let your infant walk around with a bottle.

 - Start teaching your infant to use a cup between 6-12 months.
 Exchange your baby's bottle for a training cup by the time he/she is one year old.

-- Check with your doctor or dentist to make sure your child is getting enough fluoride each day.
+- Check with your dental professional to make sure your child is getting enough fluoride on their teeth each day.